petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-routes-with-custom-elements.md

 1. Verify the application was created successfully.

-   The script should create a new React application called `j1v3-remote-app` that includes the following elements:
+   The script creates a new React application called `j1v3-remote-app` with these elements:

    ```bash
    j1v3-remote-app